-Individuals experiencing suicidal ideation (thoughts of suicide) view suicide as the solution to a problem, one in which they believe cannot be solved in other ways.
+Individuals experiencing suicidal ideation (thoughts of suicide) view suicide as the solution to a problem, one which they believe cannot be solved in other ways.
 In this way, suicidal acts are purposeful.

 - The common goal of suicide is cessation of consciousness.

 The goal of individuals experiencing thoughts of suicide is to end their experience of intolerable and unendurable pain.
 Death or the cessation of consciousness is viewed as the solution.

 - The common stimulus in suicide is intolerable psychological pain.

 Individuals experiencing thoughts of suicide are seeking to end or find an escape from an intolerable pain, emotion, or anguish.
 They want to stop the “pain of feeling pain”.
 Suicide is always about pain for everyone involved.

 - The common stressor in suicide is frustrated psychological needs.

 All humans have needs.
 These needs may include a sense of belonging, a need for safety, acceptance or achievement.
 We all have numerous needs on which we place value or some degree of importance and when these needs are not met we may experience the intolerable, unenduring psychological pain that for some can lead to suicide.